SWEG-2014-EC-Batch/Professional-skills/README.md

-# Professional-skills
+## Effective Learning and Study

 This repo is a collection of various useful professional skills good practices and principles
+- Mindset
-- Time management skills
+- Time Management Skills
+- Team Work and Collaboration
-- Growth mindset
+- Interpersonal Skills
 - Working Agreements